List of The Tudors episodes

 The following is a list of episodes for the CBC/Showtime television series The Tudors.
 The series formally began 1 April 2007.
 Individual episodes are numbered.

-On 20 June 2010, the series aired its 38th and final episode.
+On 20 June 2010, the 38th and final episode of the series was aired.
 All four seasons have been released on DVD in Regions 1, 2 and 4.
+All seasons were also released for a limited time on region free Blu Ray.